JJWRoeloffs/revolve2/docs/source/installation/rpi_controller.rst

 =======================
 Raspberry Pi controller
 =======================
-This package provides a CLI tool for mapping a Revolve2 ``ActorController`` to physical servos on a Raspberry Pi.
+This package provides a CLI tool for mapping a Revolve2 ``Brain`` to physical servos on a Raspberry Pi.

 -------------
 Prerequisites